supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/synteny_analysis/README.md

 ## OUTPUTS:

-You can find the snake-GENESPACE reproducibility report and run logs in the results directory.
+You can find the snake-GENESPACE reproducibility report in this directory.
 Other snake-GENESPACE outputs were not included due to their large size.